Gagniuc/Python-Coding-Examples-from-Simple-to-Complex/README.md

 ***

 > <i>Paul A. Gagniuc.
-Coding Examples from Simple to Complex - Applications in Python, Springer, 2024, pp. 1-245.</i>
+Coding Examples from Simple to Complex - Applications in Python.
+Synthesis Lectures on Computer Science.
+Springer International Publishing, 2024, pp. 1-245.</i>